pratiksnair/Block-Tabs/README.md

 - **Developer Tools Prevention:** Blocks access to Developer Tools (Inspect) when a password field is detected on the page, safeguarding against attempts to view or manipulate source code or hidden fields.

+## How It Works:
+The extension operates through background and content scripts:
+- **Background Script:** Monitors tab creation and closes any additional tabs beyond the first one, triggering an audible alert.
+- **Content Script:** Detects password fields on a webpage and, if present, disables right-click and the ability to open Developer Tools.

 ## Use Cases:

 - **Corporate Security:** Ideal for companies looking to enforce strict browsing policies on internal systems.